-For the Brigantine Wilderness Area to achieve the 2018 reasonable progress, the contributing states must take action to implement reasonable control measures.
-New Jersey expects that the USEPA and the FLMs will require the emission reduction necessary to achieve this goal.
+For the Brigantine Wilderness Area to achieve reasonable progress by 2018, the contributing states must take action to implement reasonable control measures.
+New Jersey expects that the FLMs and the USEPA will monitor and ensure the emission reductions necessary to achieve this goal.

-10.2.6.3 Federal Funding to Support Regional Haze Efforts and the Regional Planning Organizations
+10.2.6.3 Federal Funding to Support Regional Haze Efforts and the Regional Organizations

-New Jersey is relying on and expects that the USEPA will continue to provide funds to support Regional Haze efforts and the Regional Planning Organizations, including MANE-VU.
+New Jersey is relying on and expects that the USEPA will continue to provide funds to support Regional Haze efforts and the regional organizations, including MANE-VU.